Invadermonky/AttributeKeeper/README.md

 ## 🚫 Incompatibilities
 - [Immersive Combat](https://www.curseforge.com/minecraft/mc-mods/immersive-combat) - Attack speed changes are reset whenever a player joins a world or changes dimensions.
 See [this issue](https://github.com/Invadermonky/AttributeKeeper/issues/1) for more information.
-- [Scaling Health](https://www.curseforge.com/minecraft/mc-mods/scaling-health) - While not directly incompatible, the health modifications added by this mod directly conflict with Attribute Keeper's attribute handling.
+- [Scaling Health](https://www.curseforge.com/minecraft/mc-mods/scaling-health) - Health modifications added by Scaling Health conflict with Attribute Keeper's attribute handling.
 Attribute Keeper should be compatible so long as you do not define any behavior using the attribute `generic.maxHealth`.
 - [Stat Tinkerer](https://www.curseforge.com/minecraft/mc-mods/stat-tinkerer) - Most of the functionality of this mod already exists in Attribute Keeper.
 They can be used together, but Stat Tinkerer will overwrite Attribute Keeper changes.

 ---